 Discover how forests sustain cities

 Trees and forests are invaluable to cities and their residents.
-They provide multiple health benefits, sustain water resources, help combat climate change, and protect global biodiversity.
-Trees and natural areas within cities (our “inner forests”) clean the air, offset heat islands, lower energy bills, and support human health and provide habitat for wildlife.
-Trees in watersheds surrounding cities (“nearby forests”) contribute to cleaner air and drinking water, reduce flooding, and offer an escape from hectic urban life.
-“Faraway forests” – particularly in the tropics – sequester large amounts of carbon, generate rain for the world’s farm belts, provide a wealth of useful products, and host the majority of the world’s land-based biodiversity.
+They provide multiple health benefits, sustain water resources, help combat climate change and protect global biodiversity.
+Trees and natural areas within cities (our “inner forests”) clean the air, offset heat islands, lower energy bills, support human health and provide habitat for wildlife.
+Trees in watersheds surrounding cities (“nearby forests”) contribute to cleaner air and drinking water, reduce flooding and offer an escape from hectic urban life.
+“Faraway forests” — particularly in the tropics — sequester large amounts of carbon, generate rain for the world’s farm belts, provide a wealth of useful products and host the majority of the world’s land-based biodiversity.

 Many cities host extensive urban forests, offering a wealth of benefits to residents.
-Our founding cities contain some of the world’s most iconic city forests, from the woodlands of New York’s Central Park to the shade-giving trees of Uhuru Park in Nairobi.
-These “inner forests”, include street trees, wooded parklands, and natural areas within the boundaries of the city.
-They provide cost-effective solutions to city infrastructure challenges, such as storm water treatment, flood control, traffic calming, and cooling buildings.
+Our founding cities contain some of the world’s most iconic city forests, from the woodlands of New York’s Central Park to the shady trees of Uhuru Park in Nairobi.
+These “inner forests” include street trees, wooded parklands and natural areas within the boundaries of the city.
+They provide cost-effective solutions to city infrastructure challenges, such as storm water treatment, flood control, traffic calming and cooling buildings.

 Underpinning the growth of some of the world’s great cities are adjacent forests that filter water, provide timber and contribute to urban quality of life.
-“Nearby forests” support cleaner air and drinking water, reduce flooding, and provide access to wildlife and recreation for many urban residents.
-But many of these forests are threatened by rapid urbanisation.
+“Nearby forests” support cleaner air and drinking water, reduce flooding and provide access to wildlife and recreation for many urban residents.
+But many of these forests are threatened by rapid urbanization.

 Forests located far from major cities include some of the most essential ecoystems for supporting life on earth: from the lush Amazon rainforest to the rhododendron forests in Nepal to the jungle (or rainforest) of the Congo Basin to Australia’s Daintree rainforest.
 “Faraway forests” sequester largest amounts of carbon; regulate the global water cycle and generate rain for the world’s farms; provide a wealth of useful products including wood, food and medicine; and host the vast majority of the world’s terrestrial biodiversity.
 These functions are essential for the survival of humans and thousands of other species on our planet.
 But urban populations are disconnected to these forests, and often unaware of their benefits.
 Forests once covered over 50% of the world’s land area.
 Today, they cover about 30%, and many remaining forests have lost species and biodiversity.